casper-network/docs-archive/theory/naive-blockchain.rst

 The blockdag emerges as a combination of these central ideas:

--  Independently proposing updates of the shared database inevitably leads to a tree of transactions (blocks), because the proposing validator must choose which version of history is is about to extend.
+-  Independently proposing updates of the shared database inevitably leads to a tree of transactions (blocks), because the proposing validator must choose which version of history it is about to extend.
 This is how the **main-tree** pops up.
 -  All that remains is to add the mechanics for validators to collectively agree on which branch of the main-tree is the “official” one.
 -  We solve this problem by recursively applying Abstract Casper Consensus.
 -  Secondary parents idea is a further refinement of the solution, by merging as many non-agreed paths of main-tree as is possible without introducing inconsistencies.

 The single, most crucial trick here is the recursive application of Abstract Casper Consensus.
 Let’s try to understand this trick first, before we dive into detailed specs of how validators and finalizers operate.

-Let’s **b** be any block.
+Let **b** be any block.
 So, **b** is a vertex in the main-tree.
 We will consider a projection of validators P2P protocol to a particular Abstract Casper Consensus model instance, which we will be calling **b-game**.

 +-------------------------------+--------------------------------------+
 | Abstract Casper Consensus     | How this concept maps to b-game      |